akashdp3/programming-notes/notes/design-system/design-system.md

 ## Polymorphic Components

 keeping the styling same they allow you to render a different HTML tag or a different custom component.

+## styled-system

+The foundation of `styled-system` API is the [Design Graph](/notes/design-system/design-graph.md) - constaint based system of organizing styles in UI design.
+There are four parts in it.